Mahmood Opens Up About Personal Growth and Artistic Evolution Since the Pandemic

 What do you miss the most about life before the pandemic?

-I miss going dancing, a lot.
-I really love it because, mama mia, on the weekend it was super cool for me, go to my friends in discos and dance and wash away all the problems.
-So, these things I miss a little bit but I hope that in the summer some things will be possible to do because we are at a limit now.
+I miss going dancing a lot.
+I really love it because, mama mia, on the weekend it was super cool for me, going to my friends’ discos and dancing and washing away all the problems.
+So, these things I miss a little bit, but I hope that in the summer, some things will be possible to do because we are at a limit now.

 Has performing fewer live shows changed or influenced the course of your musical journey?